jwkidd3/redis-mastering/lab13-production-configuration/lab13.md

-# Lab 13: Basic Production Configuration
+# Lab 13: Production Configuration for Insurance Systems

 **Duration:** 45 minutes
-**Objective:** Configure Redis for basic production deployment with insurance data persistence, security, and backup strategies
+**Objective:** Configure Redis for production deployment in insurance environments with proper persistence, security, memory management, and backup strategies

 ## 🎯 Learning Objectives

 By the end of this lab, you will be able to:
-- Configure RDB persistence for insurance data backup
+- Configure RDB persistence for insurance data backup and compliance
-- Set up AOF (Append Only File) for transaction logging
+- Set up AOF (Append Only File) for transaction-level insurance data protection
-- Implement memory management and eviction policies
+- Implement memory management and eviction policies for insurance data retention
-- Configure basic authentication for production security
+- Configure basic authentication and security for insurance production environments
-- Create automated backup scripts for insurance data
+- Create automated backup scripts for insurance data protection
-- Set up production-ready Redis configuration files
+- Set up production-ready Redis configuration files for insurance compliance
-- Monitor production Redis instances with Redis Insight
+- Monitor production Redis instances with Redis Insight for insurance operations

 ---

-## Part 1: RDB Persistence Configuration (15 minutes)
+## Part 1: Production Configuration Setup (15 minutes)

 ### Step 1: Environment Setup